-Do student pilots need ADS-B receiver for iPad flying?
+Do student pilots need an ADS-B receiver for iPad flying?

-Now that I already gave you a general idea of what ADS-B is, you can decide do you need an ADS-B or not.
+Now that I have already given you a general idea of ADS-B, you can decide whether you need an ADS-B.

 But as a pilot myself, I think having a portable ADS-B receiver is excellent for flying.

-Using the portable ADS-B receiver and get access to more information as a student pilot will help you.
+Using the portable ADS-B receiver and getting access to more information as a student pilot will help you.

-Even if your aircraft is not equipped with ADS-B out, you can still see information on weather changes or how is the weather en route.
+Even if your aircraft is not equipped with ADS-B, you can still see weather changes or the weather en route.

-Like I said, indeed, having a portable ADS-Receiver will increase a pilot’s situational awareness.
+As I said, having a portable ADS receiver will increase a pilot’s situational awareness.

-Having great situational awareness and getting used to with information available to you will help you become a better pilot.
+Having great situational awareness and getting used to the information available will help you become a better pilot.

-Regardless of your aircraft has ADS-B out or not, you can see the benefits of using a portable ADS-B device once you start using it.
+Regardless of whether your aircraft has ADS-B out, you can see the benefits of using a portable ADS-B device once you start using it.

-And once you get to fly an aircraft equipped with ADS-B in and ADS-B out, you will be much more comfortable using this next generation air transportation system.
+And once you fly an aircraft equipped with ADS-B in and ADS-B out, you will be much more comfortable using this next-generation air transportation system.

-Nevertheless, having a portable ADS-B receiver is not required by law to have in an airplane.
+Nevertheless, having a portable ADS-B receiver is not required in an airplane.

-On the contrary, FAA regulations don’t allow aircraft not equipped with ADS-B out to enter ADS-B rule airspace.
+On the contrary, FAA regulations don’t allow aircraft equipped with ADS-B to enter ADS-B rule airspace.

-Thus if you as a pilot expect to fly in ADS-B rule airspace, then having a portable ADS-B receive and an iPad is not going to help you.
+Thus if you as a pilot expect to fly in ADS-B rule airspace, having a portable ADS-B receiver and an iPad will not help you.

-But as the use of ADS-B is rising every day, soon expect to see ADS-B out components installed in all airplanes.
+But as the use of ADS-B increases every day, soon expect to see ADS-B out components installed in all airplanes.

 What are the benefits of using ADS-B in modern-day Aviation?

-As the airspace and airports are getting more and more congested, ADS-B will reduce the risk of air traffic collision by giving a more accurate location information.
+As airspace and airports are getting more congested, ADS-B will reduce the risk of air traffic collisions by giving more accurate location information.

-As a result, the flights are becoming safer than ever before, and the airline can operate their flights efficiently.
+As a result, flights are becoming safer than ever, and the airline can operate their flights efficiently.

-ADS-B ground equipments are cheaper, and installing them is more susceptible than installing a radar.
+ADS-B ground equipment is cheaper, and installing them is more susceptible than installing a radar.

-An aircraft equipped with ADS-B in and ADS-B out improves the situational awareness of a pilot.
+How does having ADS-B-equipped aircraft ensure safety?
+An aircraft equipped with ADS-B in and ADS-B out improves situational awareness.

-- The pilot will be able to see the other traffic within 15 nautical miles radius of his/her aircraft;
+- The pilot will be able to see the other traffic within 15 nautical miles radius of their aircraft;

-- The pilot can read the airspeed of the other the aircraft as well as it’s altitude;
+- The pilot can read the airspeed of the other aircraft as well as its altitude;

 - The pilot will get a heads up on the weather ahead and what to expect;